killermann/facilitator-cards/content/blog/come-brain-jam-on-gather.town.md

 ## See you there!

 Connect with us anytime at hello@facilitator.cards with any questions.
-Otherwise, I hope to see you at the Jam!
+Otherwise, I hope to see you at the Jam.

 ***